jamesiballa0968/Product-Preview-Card/README.md

 2. Implementing Design on the website - UPDATE! v1

-3. Added mroe styling on the website - UPDATE! v2
+3. Added a styling on the website - UPDATE! v2

+4. Added a reponsive design for mobiles - UPDATE! v3